signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

     git diff main..01service
     ```

-To compare what you have with a milestone, , e.g. the milestone `service` use
+To compare what you have with a milestone, , e.g. the milestone `01service` use

 === "Shell Command"

     ```bash
-    git diff ..01service
+    diff -ru $(git rev-parse --show-toplevel) ~/tmp/milestones/01service
     ```

 === "Example Output (excerpt)"